How to Choose, Store, Grow, and Cook Green Beans

 She cleaned the green beans and placed them in a pot with bacon or a ham hock.
 Some chopped onion might be added too.
 They were then covered with water, brought to a boil, and the heat was then reduced to a simmer and the pan was covered.
 They would simmer for an hour or longer, until they were as tender as she liked.
 The bacon or ham hock would be removed and chopped, returned to the pot, and the beans would be served.
 These beans were more tender.
 Sometimes no bacon was used, but instead she used a couple of tablespoons of bacon "fryings" to flavor the beans anyway.

 I haven't eaten green beans this way in many, many years, but for those who like the ham and bacon flavor, this is the way I recall it being done.

 Dressed Up Green Beans the Old Fashioned Way

-This is another old fashoned way of serving green beans.
-It's not much of a recipe but it's how we used to have them on holidays sometimes.
-There's no heavy sauce, or any sauce for that matter, but the buttery, herb flavor of the stuffing made these beans "special".
+This is another old-fashioned way of serving green beans.
+It's not much of a recipe but it's how we used to have them on holidays many, many years ago.
+There's no heavy sauce or any sauce for that matter, but the buttery, herb flavor of the stuffing made these beans "special".

 Prep Time: 5 minutes

 Total Time: 30-35 minutes

 Serves: 4-5 Individuals

 - 1 cup Pepperidge Farm Herb Seasoned Stuffing

 - 1 thinly sliced celery stalk